gdalmau/url_shortener/README.md

 # Endpoints

 #### POST /shorten
-The request body will have the following content:
+The request body has the following content:

 ```json
 {